Publishing ethics, duties, and policies

 The criteria for selecting editors are based not only on his performance as an independent researcher, but, first of all, on the availability of skills that meet the requirements of modernity for the presentation and promotion of scientific information based on integrative principles.
 The editor must meet the following core criteria:

-• the editor must have either a Doctor of Science or PhD scientific degree;
+- the editor must have either a Doctor of Science scientific degree;

-The listed requirements are defining but do not mean that in the future they cannot be supplemented or adjusted if it is necessary to adapt to the tightening conditions of our time in relation to the quality and visibility of scientific publications.
+The listed requirements are defined, but do not mean that, in the future, they cannot be supplemented or adjusted if necessary to adapt to the tightening conditions of our time regarding the quality and visibility of scientific publications.

 Policy on plagiarism and self-plagiarism